Systems thinking, AI literacy, and human-centered organizational support

 Advisory support

-Ongoing thinking partnership for leaders, teams, and organizations making decisions around AI adoption, process design, learning systems, or technology change.
+Ongoing thinking partnership for leaders, teams, and organizations making decisions about AI adoption, process design, learning systems, or technology change.

 Implementation shaping